Employment Law in the Public Sector

 - Be aware of current developments regarding equality laws in Ireland, particularly gender pay gap reporting

 Who is it for?

-This event is ideal for HR professionals and trade union representatives in the public sector and those in semi-state bodies.
+This event is aimed at HR professionals and other persons with an interest in HR and employment law in the public sector and semi-state bodies.

 Standard Rate: €395

-Save an additional €20 per person if you pay online when booking
+Save €20 when you book and pay online when booking.

 In association with: